lakmal-ya/ac-test/README.md

 Send a pull-request to this repository.

-Feel free to submit an incompleted work and ask questions there.
+Feel free to submit an uncompleted work and ask questions there.

 > **Warning**\
 > Plagiarism is strictly prohibited and carefully checked.